MichLiang/michliang.github.io/books.md

 8.5/10 | The Women by Kristin Hannah | Recommended by: NYT Best Sellers, Hardcover Fiction

-- A historical fiction about a nursing student who is told by her brother’s friend that “women can be heroes too,”.
+- A historical fiction about a nursing student who is told by her brother’s friend that “women can be heroes too”.
 She decides to enlist in the Army Nurse Corps to join her brother in the Vietnam War.
 - Part 1 of the book (in-country) was captivating and eye-opening.
 Part 2 was a little bit repetitive for me, but appeared very well-researched.

 8/10 | The Three Body Problem by Cixin Liu | Recommended by: Raphael (my husband)